-As noted above, in the case of concession agreement the fee payable by the investor usually consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the State.
-Both type of agreements may provide for a signature and a production bonus as well as for surface fees, i.e. an annual fee payable during the exploration and exploitation phase calculated on the basis of the area used by the contractor.
+As mentioned in our reply to question 3 above, in the case of lease agreements, the fee payable by the investor usually consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the State.
+In both cases, it may also be provided a bonus for the signing of the lease contract or the production sharing contract (signature bonus), or a production bonus, or an annual fee payable during the exploration and exploitation phase calculated on the basis of the area used by the contractor (surface fees).

-Furthermore, according to Art.
-8 of the Hydrocarbons Law, the concessionaire is subject to special tax incentives (separately for each concession contract), namely a special 20% income tax and a 5% regional tax, exempted thus from any additional contributions or incumbrances.
+Furthermore, according to article 8 of the Hydrocarbons Law, the concessionaire is subject to special tax incentives (separately for each concession contract), namely a special 20% income tax and a 5% regional tax, exempted thus from any additional contributions or incumbrances.